Meet the Board of Directors

 Marian Sharkey, Ph.D.

-Dr. Sharkey is a Licensed Clinical Social Worker and has been providing psychotherapy in private practice for over twenty years.
-Dr. Sharkey received her MSW and Ph.D. from the School of Social Work at Loyola University Chicago where she was the founding editor-in-chief of the school's journal, Praxis: Where Reflection & Practice Meet.
-She has been an adjunct faculty member in the School of Social Service Administration at the University of Chicago and the School of Social Work at Loyola University Chicago.
-Dr. Sharkey has worked with adults, children and families in a variety of inpatient and outpatient community mental health and hospital settings in the Chicago area.
+Dr. Sharkey is a Licensed Clinical Social Worker in private practice with over 25 years experience working with adults, children and families in a variety of inpatient and outpatient community mental health and hospital settings.
+Dr. Sharkey received her M.S.W. and Ph.D. from the School of Social Work at Loyola University Chicago where she was the founding editor-in-chief of the school's journal, Praxis: Where Reflection & Practice Meet.
+She is an adjunct faculty member in the School of Social Work at Loyola University and has also taught at the School of Social Service Administration at the University of Chicago.
+Dr. Sharkey has presented at local and national conferences on the topics of the reflective use of theory in clinical practice, trauma-informed treatment, promoting student scholarship in social work education, and the theoretical principles and practice of Inner Humanism.

 Julia Wright, LCSW